1-Hour Air Fryer Rotisserie Chicken

 Prefer to keep a quick and easy dry rub on hand, ready to use every time you want to air fry a chicken?
 Make a batch of this all purpose seasoning instead.

-How to roast a whole chicken in an air fryer
+How to air fry a whole chicken

 Firstly, make the olive oil rub by whisking all the rub ingredients together.